 This word is made up of 29 letters and is a coined word.
 Floccinaucinihilipilification is a noun that means you regard something as unimportant.
 This word is touted as the longest non-technical word in the English language.

-Here's a 28-letter word.
-It's touted as the longest non-technical and non-coined word in English.
+Here's another 28-letter word.
+It can claim to be the longest non-technical and non-coined word in English.
 Antidisestablishmentarianism is a political philosophy opposed to the separation of church and state.

-Sure, this one doesn't even come close to pneumonoultramicroscopicsilicovolcanokoniosis.
+Sure, this one doesn't even come close to pneumonoultramicroscopicsilicovolcanoconiosis.
 It clocks in at a much more reasonable nine letters.
-However, strengths deserves to be on the list of longest words because it nearly manages to have only consonants.
-Eight out of the nine letters are consonants, with only the vowel E sneaking into the middle.
+However, strengths deserves to be on the list of longest words because it nearly manages to be made up of only consonants.
+Eight out of the nine letters are consonants, with just the vowel E sneaking into the middle.

 What in the world?
 That seems more like a string of vowels than an actual word.
 Indeed, euouae is a musical term that was once used during medieval times.
 However, you're looking at a proud member of the Guinness Book of World Records.
 Euouae is the longest word composed of vowels alone.

 Spelling and pronunciation don't come easily with these extra long words.
-Wouldn't it be great if you could slip unimaginative incomprehensibilities into your next bit of writing?
+Wouldn't it be great if you could slip unimaginable incomprehensibilities into your next bit of writing?
 That would be a showstopper alright.
-Sadly, unless your story is based in Bath, England, it would be tough to sneak aequeosalinocalcalinoceraceoaluminosocupreovitriolic into your work.
+Sadly, unless your story is based in Bath, England, it would be tough to use aequeosalinocalcalino-ceraceoaluminosocupreovitriolic in your work.

-Still, things can get interesting any time a writer's vocabulary is top-notch.
-Why not explore this list of nouns that start with J?
-Or, perhaps you'll ramble through these verbs that start with R. Of course, reading is the best way to promote a healthy vocabulary.
+Things can get interesting any time a writer's vocabulary is top-notch, invented or not.
+Why not explore our list of nouns that start with J?
+Or, perhaps you'll ramble through some verbs that start with R. Of course, reading is the best way to promote a healthy vocabulary.
 But, in the meantime, you could create a master vocabulary list for the ages.